jf-lab/cnmfe-reviewer/README.md

 ## Installation

+### Download example dataset

+Most of necessary files are included in the repo, however the processed spatial footprints and traces can be [downloaded from here](https://drive.google.com/drive/folders/1pGGwUzSI7Hm6gBrilP1SIm0C5bnX7MSO?usp=sharing) (due to GitHub file size limits).

 ### Software requirements
 Note: The main AutoML tool used, Autosklearn, works best in Linux environments.
 1. Python 3.5+ (ideally with Anaconda)